supersimplesuper/docs/website/docs/software_partners/explanations/modules/index.md

       <span class="badge badge-premium">Premium</span>
     </div>
     <h3>Welcome videos</h3>
-    <p>Display welcome, training and policy videos as part of onboarding</p>
+    <p>Set the tone before onboarding begins with welcome messages, training materials and company culture content embedded directly in the flow.</p>
     <span class="module-more">More →</span>
   </a>

   <a class="module-card" href="identity.html">
     <h3>Identity</h3>
-    <p>Collect personal information like names and honourifics with flexible options for all gender identities.</p>
+    <p>Collect verified identity information with inclusive gender and honourific fields.</p>
     <span class="module-more">More →</span>
   </a>

   <a class="module-card" href="contact_details.html">
-    <h3>Contact</h3>
+    <h3>Contact details</h3>
-    <p>Collect validated contact information like address and phone number.</p>
+    <p>Get accurate addresses and phone numbers the first time with smart address nudging and confidence scoring.</p>
     <span class="module-more">More →</span>
   </a>

   <a class="module-card" href="emergency_contact.html">
     <h3>Emergency contact</h3>
-    <p>Collect the nominated emergency contact for an individual.</p>
+    <p>Ensure every employee has an emergency contact on file from day one, with address pre-populated from earlier steps.</p>
     <span class="module-more">More →</span>
   </a>